"Come, my friends,

 Cultivating the Virtues

-The school's virtues are taken from Aristotle’s Nicomachean Ethics, the first and greatest book about virtue.
+The school's virtues are taken from Aristotle’s Nicomachean Ethics, the first and greatest book about virtue and human happiness.
 The virtues are taught in ascending order and students are encouraged to practice the virtues with the understanding that the higher virtues will become easier as the lower virtues become habits.
 This is one lesson of the Nicomachean Ethics--that intellectual virtue is higher than moral virtue but depends upon it.
 To live the good life a person must cultivate good character as a foundation for the intellectual virtues.

-Teaching American Citizenship
+Teaching Responsible Citizenship

 At Founders Classical Academy, we teach responsible citizenship.
 We believe that government should operate by the consent of the governed, and that a thoughtful approach to citizenship is therefore an essential component of patriotism.
 We believe that as responsible citizens we must improve the things in our regime that need improvement and preserve the things that are good, and that an understanding of the American founding is essential for an understanding of what is good for the country.
 Our students learn about America by studying its founding, and asking themselves what in our origins was good and true.